bernardjohnson357-ops/Candidate-Simulator-v.2/docs/SCRIPT.md

 ---

-Here’s a polished version of **Module 15 – Final Summary**, tightened for clarity and flow while keeping everything you already built in place:

----

 **\# Module 15 – Final Summary (Post-Debate)**
  Narrator \[calm, professional\]: “The campaign has reached its conclusion.
 This final module compiles your actions, decisions, and outcomes, providing a comprehensive reflection on your journey.
 By reviewing your performance, you’ll see how strategy and choices shaped your results.”